estija/LIME/README.md

 # LIME: Low-light Image Enhancement

 This is an implementation of the paper, "LIME: Low-Light Image Enhancement via Illumination Map Estimation".
-It was done as a course project for Digital Image Processing (ECN-316).
+It was done as a course project for Digital Image Processing (ECN-316), under the guidance of Prof. Saumik Bhattacharya.

 * The project report can be found [here](https://drive.google.com/file/d/1aph-GUsr_Br2dMLTR3e0kYqAM5aThmj1/view).
 * The paper can be found [here](https://ieeexplore.ieee.org/document/7782813).